I2C: Limitations

-On low-power systems, the pull-up resistors can use more power than the entire rest of the design combined.
-On these, the resistors are often powered by a switchable voltage source, such as a DIO from a microcontroller.
-The pull-ups also limit the speed of the bus and have a small additional cost.
-Therefore, some designers are turning to other serial buses, e.g. I3C or SPI, that do not need pull-ups.

 The assignment of target addresses is a weakness of I2C.
 Seven bits is too few to prevent address collisions between the many thousands of available devices.
 What alleviates the issue of address collisions between different vendors and also allows to connect to several identical devices is that manufacturers dedicate pins that can be used to set the target address to one of a few address options per device.
 Two or three pins is typical, and with many devices, there are three or more wiring options per address pin.

 10-bit I2C addresses are not yet widely used, and many host operating systems do not support them.
 Neither is the complex SMBus "ARP" scheme for dynamically assigning addresses (other than for PCI cards with SMBus presence, for which it is required).

 Automatic bus configuration is a related issue.
 A given address may be used by a number of different protocol-incompatible devices in various systems, and hardly any device types can be detected at runtime.
 For example, 0x51 may be used by a 24LC02 or 24C32 EEPROM, with incompatible addressing; or by a PCF8563 RTC, which cannot reliably be distinguished from either (without changing device state, which might not be allowed).
 The only reliable configuration mechanisms available to hosts involve out-of-band mechanisms such as tables provided by system firmware, which list the available devices.
 Again, this issue can partially be addressed by ARP in SMBus systems, especially when vendor and product identifiers are used; but that has not really caught on.
 The Rev. 3 version of the I2C specification adds a device ID mechanism.